Frequently Asked Questions

 - Scans of ICO Exams certificates (if any)

-- Postfellowship confirmation (mandatory for candidates who apply for an IOFF-RRF Helmerich One-Year Fellowship)
+- Postfellowship confirmation (mandatory for candidates who apply for an IOFF-One-Year Subspecialty Fellowship)

-To all documents that are not issued in English language, please include a certified translation into English of the document and provide with the original ans the certified translation.
+To all documents that are not issued in English language, please include a certified translation into English of the document and provide with the original and the certified translation.

 The application requires a country code with my phone number.
 What is my country code?